Need Help? Give us a call.

 For local small businesses and brick-and-mortar stores, Yelp should be a necessity for bringing in business.
 Customers in your area are looking for small businesses like yours, so your business should be showing up on their Yelp accounts.

 But it’s not like you can just sign up for Yelp for business owners and expect to be found by all Yelp users.
 You have to put some effort into getting the most out of Yelp.
+On top of that, you’ll need to decide how active you’ll be on Yelp, and how much you’ll want to pay to use it to access new customers.

 So, to get found on Yelp, here’s the checklist you need to follow.